 Confirm that any new dependencies are added.
 The minimum versions in

 meta.yamlshould match the versions in

 Ensure that tests pass and complete any other checklist items.

 Merge the PR.

 Check that the new package version appears on conda-forge.
 This may take up to several hours.

-Announce the release(s) on our mailing list/Google group and/or on Twitter.
+Announce the release(s) on the GitHub Discussions pages and/or on Twitter.
 Copy the text from the What’s New page of the built documentation.